 Fruit salt is marketed under the brand name Eno.

-It has a similar effect to baking soda.
-It causes flours to rise and is used as a leavening agent in many recipes in this book.
-Naan, dhokla and idli batter all use fruit salt to make a lighter and fluffier batter.
+It has a similar effect to baking powder and is used as a leavening agent in several recipes in this book.
+Dhokla, a lentil cake, and idli batter use fruit salt to make a lighter and fluffier batter.

 Baking soda is sodium bicarbonate.
-When baking soda contacts moisture and an acidic ingredient, the resulting chemical reaction produces carbon dioxide.
-This expands with heat, causing the mixture to expand or rise.
+When baking soda contacts moisture and an acidic ingredient, the resulting chemical reaction produces carbon dioxide. causing the mixture to expand.
 This reaction begins immediately after mixing the ingredients.

 Sodium bicarbonate only reacts when activated with acids like buttermilk, yogurt, lemon juice or vinegar.

-Eno, or generically fruit salt, is a combination of baking soda, citric acid and sodas.
+Eno, or generically fruit salt, is a combination of baking soda, citric acid and other carbonates.
 It has 46% sodium bicarbonate, 44% citric acid and 10% sodium carbonate.
 Fruit salt does not require the addition of acid ingredients.
 It is more like baking powder in its chemical composition.

 Despite its name, it contains no sodium chloride, or common salt.

 The best source of Eno is a pharmacist.
 Whilst it is available in supermarkets and Indian grocers, they tend to stock flavoured varieties, such as lemon.
 For cooking purposes, you want to get the unflavoured variety.